truth table: Binary Operations 1

 then do this

-• I add if statements for when False is the first_input and the second input is True to the logical_conjunction function in truth_table.py
+• I add an if statement for when the first input is False to the logical_conjunction function in truth_table.py

 21def logical_conjunction(first_input, second_input):